-The figure shows the BMW 535L reservoir Location of the reservoir in other models - see section "Engine compartment".
+The illustration shows the BMW 535L reservoir.
+For the location of the reservoir in other models, see the "Engine compartment" section.

-To avoid burns, open the reservoir cap only after the engine has cooled down, when the arrow of the temperature gauge is in the first third of the scale.
+To avoid burns, open the tank cap only after the engine has cooled down and the temperature gauge needle is in the first third of the scale.

-First, turn the reservoir cap slightly counterclockwise to relieve excess pressure, then remove it.
+First, turn the tank cap slightly counterclockwise to release excess pressure, then remove it.

-Do not fill liquid above the maximum allowable level, otherwise, when the engine heats up, its excess will be removed through the valve.
+Do not fill the fluid above the maximum permissible level, otherwise when the engine heats up, its excess will be removed through the valve.

 Caution: Never add coolant when the engine is hot.

 Antifreeze for the cooling system contains ethylene glycol, which does not freeze at low temperatures, and anti-corrosion additives.
-The addition of other additives is not required.
+Addition of other additives is not required.

-To avoid possible damage, use only long-term anti-corrosion antifreezes certified by BMW.
-Consult a BMW workshop.
+To avoid possible damage, use only BMW-certified long-term anti-corrosion antifreeze.
+Consult your BMW service station.

-Caution: Coolant is poisonous.
-Keep it in a tightly closed original container out of the reach of children.
+Warning: Coolant is poisonous.
+Keep it in tightly sealed original container out of reach of children.

 The coolant should be replaced every two years.

-Warning: The coolant contains flammable ethylene glycol.
-Do not spill it on hot engine parts as it can cause severe burns if ignited.
+Warning: Coolant contains flammable ethylene glycol.
+Do not spill it on hot engine parts as it may ignite and cause severe burns.